 You know the saying if you don’t know where you’re going, how are you going to get there?
 Not too long ago, I realized that I haven’t decorated my living area yet.
 Wait a minute you say, you’ve done lots of projects in your living room.
 Yes, I have.
 What I haven’t done is made a master plan for the design and style I want in my living room to evolve into.
 This week I sat down and created a contemporary coastal living room mood board to help me visualize where I want our living room to look like.
 It’s kind of a wish list of sorts.
+Check out more projects and updates on my Coastal Home Tour.

 My living area has challenges.
 It’s 30 feet long and a narrow 13 feet wide.
 It has no windows on the sides so natural light is scarce.
 This photo is already dated since I just made over the white chair in the picture.
 Take a look at my Painted Chair Makeover to see what they look like now.